John André

-• In 1777, after the British forces capture New York, the British garrison takes over the John Street Theatre and renames it Theatre Royal.
-André stages plays to maintain morale during the British occupation.
-He is especially admired for painting the background scenes.
+• In 1777, after the British forces captured New York, the British garrison took over the John Street Theatre and renamed it Theatre Royal.
+André staged plays to maintain morale during the British occupation.
+He was especially admired for painting the background scenes.

-• During his nearly nine months in Philadelphia (1777—78), André occupies Benjamin Franklin’s house.
-(It has been claimed that on the orders of Major General Charles Grey, he took several valuable items, including an oil portrait of Franklin.
-In the early half of the 20th century, Grey’s descendants returned Franklin’s portrait to the United States.)
+• During his nearly nine months in Philadelphia (1777—78), André occupied Benjamin Franklin’s house.
+It has been claimed that on the orders of Major General Charles Grey, he took several valuable items, including an oil portrait of Franklin.
+In the early half of the 20th century, Grey’s descendants returned Franklin’s portrait to the United States.

-• As social director to the British army during the winter, André organizes — in British-occupied Philadelphia — the Mischianza (Italian for medley) as a farewell for General Sir William Howe (18-May-1778).
+• As “social director” to the British army during the winter, André organized — in British-occupied Philadelphia — the Mischianza (Italian for “medley”) as a farewell for General Sir William Howe (18-May-1778).

-• On 2-Oct-1780 André is buried at Tappan, New York, where he is hung.
-But in 1821 his remains are claimed by the British who remove his body to Westminster Abbey in London.
+• On 2-Oct-1780, André was buried at Tappan, where he was hanged.
+But in 1821, his remains were claimed by the British who removed his body to Westminster Abbey in London.

 John André, British soldier involved in the Benedict Arnold defection, was born in London in 1751 to a wealthy family.
 His father was from Geneva; his mother was French.
 Accident brought him in 1769 to Lichfield, where, in the house of the Rev. Thomas Seward — whose daughter Anna was the center of a literary circle — he met the beautiful Miss Honora Sneyd.
 A strong attachment sprang up between the two, but their marriage was disapproved of by her family; André was sent to cool his love in his father's counting house in London, followed by a business tour to the continent.